I realized that being an introvert is a gift, not a curse. My imagination and my creative talents are all a part of my introversion.

 After all, I had been there before.
 Much of my time as an undergraduate student had been spent at parties like this one, always looking for the kitchen, where the quiet allowed real conversation to take place, not just the spurting of sound bites.
 “Party” became a euphemism for my life; even now, four decades later, at my job in a high-tech company, I seem to be looking for the “kitchen” still, or any quiet space where I can have a real conversation.

 As it turned out, the after-conference reception went better than I had expected.
 I was accosted by many of the delegates, who wanted to respond to my comments to the plenum.
-Because I had a role, a subject upon which my views were solicited, I actually handled the evening well by my standards.
+Because I had a role, a subject upon which my views were asked, I actually handled the evening well by my standards.
 No longer required to make trivial small talk, I was able to answer questions about my speech, because I was able to use long sentences — and more importantly, I was allowed to finish those sentences.

 So, while the evening of the babbling mob passed, for the next thirty-odd years, the feeling that I was “weird” remained with me.
 Most people feel relaxed at a party and sink into terror at the thought of addressing a large crowd.
 For me, it was the other way around.